- Realtime technologies

 Socket.IO provides a minimalistic Admin UI.

-Both Firebase and Socket.IO can be used to deliver realtime features and apps like chat, multi-user document collaboration, and multiplayer games.
+Both Firebase and Socket.IO can be used to deliver realtime features and apps like live chat and multiplayer collaboration.
 However, Firebase and Socket.IO play different roles in your tech stack and system architecture.
 Sometimes, you can even use Firebase and Socket.IO together.

 You can use Firebase if:

 You’re looking for an all-in-one app development solution that includes diverse features like data storage, hosting, realtime messaging, and authentication.

 You're building a mobile or web app that requires realtime data synchronization.
 Firebase provides two different NoSQL databases: the Firebase Realtime Database, and the more recent Cloud Firestore.
 Data stored can be synchronized across all clients in realtime, with low latencies - every time there is a change in the DB, connected devices will receive an update.
 Note that Firebase uses WebSockets for data synchronization with clients.

 You want to send native push notifications to client apps (note that in comparison, Socket.IO does not provide native push notification capabilities).

 You are looking specifically for a WebSocket-based library to power bidirectional, event-based realtime communication for your app.

 You’re working with WebRTC, and you need a signaling mechanism to coordinate communication between peers.
 WebSockets (and implicitly, Socket.IO) are frequently used to enable signaling for WebRTC apps.